BioDataStudy/DrKinase/README.md

 ### Please download large protein language model from the http://modinfor.com/MetaDegron/Download/weights.hdf5.
 Note: right click - > save the link
 ### Copy or move the weights.hdf5 file to the models\uniref50_v2\ directory to ensure that the model is preloaded successfully

-### Please download the training dataset (>200M, Unable to upload to github) from the http://modinfor.com/MetaDegron/Download/all_train_embedding.npy.
-Note: right click - > save the link
-### Copy or move the all_train_embedding.npy file to the data/ directory to ensure that the train_embedding can be loaded successfully